JeremyTBradshaw/MSGraphPSEssentials/README.md

 ### New-RefreshTokenCredential

-**_(New in v0.2.0)_** This function makes it easy to store a token object from `New-MSGraphAccessToken` (and ApplicationId Guid) as a PSCredential object which can be exported securely with Export-Clixml for easy reuse later on.  `New-MSGraphAccessToken` also has a new parameter in v0.2.0, `-RefreshTokenCredential`, which takes a PSCredential object that has been prepared by this function.
+This function makes it easy to store a token object from `New-MSGraphAccessToken` (and ApplicationId Guid) as a PSCredential object which can be exported securely with Export-Clixml for easy reuse later on.  `New-MSGraphAccessToken` also has a parameter - `-RefreshTokenCredential` - which takes a PSCredential object that has been prepared by this function.

 Parameters | Description
 ---------: | :-----------
 ApplicationId | The app's ApplicationId (a.k.a.
+ClientId)<br />*(This parameter will go away in a future version, as 'appid' is available from the Payload of the access_token itself, so no need to require it via a parameter.)*
-ClientId) TokenObject | Use `$TokenObject` where `$TokenObject = New-MSGraphAccessToken -Scopes offline_access, ...` (must have the refresh_token (hence `-Scopes offline_access`)).
+TokenObject | Use `$TokenObject` where `$TokenObject = New-MSGraphAccessToken -Scopes offline_access, ...` (must have the refresh_token (hence `-Scopes offline_access`)).

 **Example 1**